gbordyugov/toofrops/README.md

 Having more data would help, as always in machine learning.

-The pictures seem to have different exposure, some of them being seemingly shot on overcast days.
+The pictures seem to have different exposure, some of them being seemingly taken on overcast days.
 A smarter data normalisation strategy cold help to mitigate that.